tomciosegal/nutri-store/README.md

            and in future shopping it will be filled automatically for customer.
     - As a shipping method is automatically selected, user need to add shipping to the total amount, if total is 60 Euro or more shipping will be free, and this will be stated in the column.
-    - Shipping page does not contain footer nor header to make user focus on buying procces rather then give some extra thoughts or distractions.
+    - Shipping page does not contain footer nor header to make user focus on buying processes rather then give some extra thoughts or distractions.
     - The "Continue to payment" button leads the user to the payment page hosted by Stripe.

     <br/>